mlepicier/statistical-analysis-r/README.md

 ## Business Context:

 <p align="justify">Along with Mathematics, Statistics is one of the building blocks of Machine Learning algorithms.
-Most key concepts of inferential statistics are part of the underlying principles behind many descriptive and predicitve analytics methods.
-Programming languages like R and SAS allow for much quicker calculation as well as a graphical representation which enhance the understanding of key principles and behaviors.</p>
+Most key concepts of inferential statistics are part of the underlying principles behind many descriptive and predictive analytics methods.
+Programming languages like R and SAS allow for much quicker calculation as well as a graphical representation which enhances the understanding of key principles and behaviors.</p>

 ***